Binomial Generalized Linear Models: Caesarian Birth Study

 Adding noplan:antib Interaction

-The deviance must decrease, since it is a larger, nested model.
+The deviance must decrease, since it is a larger model nesting the main effects only model.

 Code